L-souhaiel/Cplusplus-Raspi-Project-Humidity-sensor-Oled/README.md

 # Program Construction

-every node of the program will all run in the same Time . the BME260 sensor will run on his own thread and the Oled Display will run  on his own thread . the

-communication between the two threads will be synchronizid throw a mutex .
+every node of the program will run at the same Time .
+The BME260 sensor and the Oled Display are using the same I2C communication interface port so they must run on different threads . the communication between the two threads will be synchronized through a mutex .

 # Dependencies